-The design of a strategy to socialize the project proposal with stakeholders began in October 2020, with priority given to indigenous peoples, Afro-descendant communities, fishermen's associations, and women's and artisans' organizations, which are key stakeholders of the project; they could not be contacted due to biosecurity restrictions implemented in the region by the Governments of the four countries and by indigenous organizations and local communities in response to the Covid-19 pandemic.
-This strategy will be implemented between November 2020 and January 2021, according to the work plan shown in Table 14.
+The design of a strategy to socialize the project proposal with stakeholders began in October 2020, with priority given to Indigenous Peoples, Afro-descendant communities, fishermen's associations, and women's and artisans' organizations, which are key stakeholders of the project; they could not be contacted due to biosecurity restrictions implemented in the region by the Governments of the four countries and by indigenous organizations and local communities in response to the Covid-19 pandemic.
+This strategy was be implemented between November 2020 and April 2021, according to the work plan shown in Table 14.
+It is important to highlight that organizations and indigenous and local communities will be contacted throughout the formulation of the project through the virtual and face-to-face mechanisms defined in this Plan, and considering Covid-19 sanitary measures and others that are relevant in the territory, such as security.
+In this sense, for Phase 3, face-to-face interactions are prioritized, which can have a greater impact on the socialization strategy and stakeholder involvement.
+Virtual meetings will continue to be held with those stakeholders who have the tools and who allow it.

-Activity Responsable Oct.20 Nov.20 Dec.20 Jan.21 Feb.21 Mar.21 Apr.21 Identification and prioritization of dissemination channels and target audience WCS, BM, Goverments Definition of information and key messages to be shared WCS Preparation and dissemination of communications WCS, Goverments Planning and development of virtual socialization spaces WCS, WB, Governments Design and dissemination of communication pieces wcs Respond to indigenous organizations WCS
+Activity Responsable Oct.20 Nov.20 Dec.20 Jan.21 Feb.21 Mar.21 Apr.21 Identification and prioritization of dissemination channels and target audience WCS, BM, Goverments Definition of information and key messages to be shared WCS